Awaji puppets that have been handed down to various places

 Shirobei who was treated well by the clan

 In this way, the clan gave extraordinary treatment to Shirobeiza, who was based in Morioka.
-According to the above-mentioned "Kaku" and "Kaku" dated October 1748, the character of "Go" should be used in June of the same year, and in the New Year of the 5th year of Enkyo.
+According to the above-mentioned "Kaku" and "Kaku" dated in October of the first year of Kan'en (1748), the character "Go" should be used in the New Year of the 5th year of Enkyo, and in June of the same year.
 Was allowed, and it was called "Misoza Genshirobei" from the review of cultural policy to the ban on its use in the third year of the Horeki calendar.
 Also, in March of the 5th year of Enkyo, he was asked to practice as an apprentice for performing arts in Edo, and went up to Edo.

 However, around this time, the play did not prosper, and Shirobei wanted to acquire some other technique that would generate a stable income.
 Will come to do.
 Shirobei, who received direct encouragement from the feudal lord and honed his skills, later named himself "Morioka Goinjishi Futabaya Shirobei" along with "Ozamoto Shirobei", and concurrently works as a zamoto and a sealer.